Wednesday, January 1, 2014

 What comes next after digestion is the process that shapes the output in preparing the dung for disposal.
 Dissect an animal and you see that only the large gut gathers the mush into lumps, where its colour darkens as the microbes work on the bile pigments and as the slush becomes concentrated and solidifies as the water gets extracted.
 Light-coloured stools may have many causes, but they usually mean that the stuff has passed through too fast for bacterial darkening, perhaps because of diarrhoea or a sudden glut of food.

 In this process too, the shapes of the turds begin to make sense.
 Guts like humans’ or dogs’ are more or less tubular and any scats that harden in there take up that shape, or get shaped that way during extrusion.
 On the other hand, food that is rich in fibre, especially if the animal has no rumen, or if the fibre is too challenging for the rumen, has to be elaborately extracted in the colon.
-Perissodactyla and Lagomorpha, the orders of horses and of rabbits, are examples.
+Perissodactyla and Lagomorpha, respectively the orders of horses and of rabbits, are examples.
 They digest and absorb what they can in the stomach and small gut, then pass the rest, not into the colon, but into the relatively huge caecum.
-Humans are adapted to a diet far lower in fibre so our caecum is hardly more than a junction box with the appendix attached.
-Our appendix is mainly a structure for exposing lymph nodes to gut microbes, and storing populations of our own personal gut microbes (our "gut flora", as it is imaginatively known) so that our immune system is prepared to deal with anything our alimentary lifestyle exposes us to.

 Non-ruminant eaters of fibrous plant food however, are heavily reliant on the caecum for digestion of the refractory bits.
 It is a good system, and most ruminants have well-developed and busy caeca too, but the most imposing specimens where all the serious work gets done, are found in the likes of horses and rhino.
 Ruminants like cattle, goats, and antelope deal with fibre the other way round, and though they also have large caeca, for fermentation you can’t beat the rumen, so their caeca are relatively smaller than those of horses.
 The rumen is derived from the oesophagus, where the stuff is stored till it is pre-digested.
 It then comes back up to be chewed properly and goes down again to be filtered and passed through to the stomach and small gut for normal processing.

 Heavier reliance on caecal digestion means that the colon has to absorb many more nutrients as well as water and salts and it cannot do this as effectively as the small gut.
 Still, needs must, so the more important the caecum, the more elaborate the colon.
 Humans have lightly segmented colons, but plant eaters, especially those that rely on caecal digestion, have the colon segments sacculated, extended sideways into fancy compartments in which the food is collected and squeezed and sucked dry by the increased absorptive area of the gut walls.
 After due exhaustion, the food forms not just pellets, but clusters which reflect the shape of the final chambers as seen in dissection.
-You can see this clearly in the shape of say, fresh horse manure or the manure of the smaller antelope.
+You can see this clearly in the shape of say, fresh horse manure or the manure of some species of antelope.

 One also can see a great deal in the form of smaller animals’ droppings.
 Sucking bugs such as aphids live on diluted plant juices and have to get rid of large quantities of water and sugar.
 This they turn to good account by excreting it as the so-called honeydew that attracts ants.
 The ants protect the aphids and in some cases care for them, even building shelters.
 The care of an ant however, especially some species, is an insecure thing, and I have seen ants carrying away cut-up aphids where I had relied on them to protect my aphid cultures.